-"Indenture" means, collectively, the 2012 Indenture, the First Supplement, the Second Supplement, the Third Supplement and the Fourth Supplement pursuant to which the Bonds are issued.
+"Indenture" means, collectively, the 2012 Indenture, the First Supplement, the Second Supplement, the Third Supplement, the Fourth Supplement, the Fifth Supplement, and the Sixth Supplement pursuant to which the Bonds are issued.

-"Installment Payments" means those payments made by the City to the Corporation as described in the Contract and in the Payment Schedule attached thereto.
+"Installment Payments" means those payments made by the City to the Corporation as described in Article III and in the Payment Schedule attached to the Sixth Amendment.

-"Interest Payment Date" means, with respect to the 2023A Bonds, each June 1 and December 1, beginning December 1, 2023.
+"Interest Payment Date" means with respect to the 2024 Bonds, each June 1 and December 1, beginning December 1, 2024.